go-gandi/go-gandi/README.md

 Please note Gandi is currently (as of Nov.
 2017) migrating on a new platform, this library is for the NEW platform.

 A simple CLI is also shipped with this library.
+It returns responses to the requests in JSON.

 Compiling the CLI
 -----------------